SECURITIES & EXCHANGE COMMISSION

 Written materials are submitted pursuant to Rule 14a-6(g)(1) promulgated under the Securities Exchange Act of 1934:

-At Activision Blizzard Inc.’s Annual Meeting on June 11, 2020, please vote AGAINST the “Say-On-Pay” proposal (Proposal 2).
+At the Activision Blizzard Inc.’s (NASDAQ: ATVI) Annual Meeting on June 14, 2021, please vote AGAINST the “Say-On-Pay” proposal (Item 2) and AGAINST Compensation Committee Chair Robert Morgado (1g).

-The CtW Investment Group works with union-sponsored pension funds to enhance long-term stockholder value through active ownership.
+The CtW Investment Group works with pension funds sponsored by unions affiliated with the Strategic Organizing Center, a coalition of unions representing more than four million workers, to enhance long-term shareholder value through active ownership.
 These funds have over $250 billion in assets under management and are substantial Activision Blizzard shareholders.